 What usually happens is that someone hears that there’s an amazing plugin called Yoast SEO.
 They install it…and then it sort of sits there while the site owner hopes it does some magic by default to “SEO” their site.
 Installing it and not using it is like buying a pressure washer and then hoping that your house will look since you have a pressure washer sitting in your basement.

-Here is the absolutely essential beginner’s guide on how to use the Yoast WordPress SEO.
+Here is the absolutely essential beginner’s tutorial on how to use the Yoast WordPress SEO.
 If you want the full expert’s guide guide by Yoast himself – you can find it here.

 Installing Yoast is fairly straightforward.
 You install it like any other WordPress plugin by navigating to Plugins –> Add New –> Search WordPress SEO –> Install the one by Joost de Valk.

-After it’s installed, first go to the Yoast Settings.
+After it’s installed, first go to the Yoast Dashboard.